oracle-livelabs/database/db-23cfree-fundamentals/json-collections/json-collections.md

 The simplest form of a QBE just contains a key-value pair.
 Any selected document in the collection must have the same key with the same value.
 More complex QBEs can contain multiple filter conditions or operators like 'negation' or 'and', etc.

 The following are examples of QBEs.
 You can copy them into the corresponding window (see screenshot) and execute them.
-Obviously, in a real application, those QBE-expressions would be issued directly from the programming language - the SODA drivers have APIs for common application programming languages: Python, etc.
+In a real application, those QBE-expressions would be issued directly from the programming language - the SODA drivers have APIs for common application programming languages: Python, etc.

 Now let's issue some simple queries on the **movies** collection we just created.